 Hanging out in the pool area at a local sports club, iced swimmers migrate towards heated whirlpool waters.
 Some people sit, while others stand.
 The aroma of chlorine and the hum of muffled conversations and the mechanical drone of jet-propelled water fulls air space.

-“My husband was robbed at work … ” Quieting, attentive hot tub listeners lean in.
+“My husband was robbed at work … ” comes the persistent tone of a woman’s voice.
+Quieting, attentive hot tub listeners lean in.

 “He was held up at gunpoint … ” Her story continues.
 “We’ve been in counseling for two years just in case it happens again.”

 Pausing, she looks down.
 “I’m not a member.
 My husband can’t work.
 He could have gotten killed … “

 In a different location, filtered sunlight floods the entryway to the local National Bank.
 Perched on stark metal chairs employees share the experiences of the latest robbery.
 A young employees father briefly interrupts, finding it hard to believe his daughter is still alive.